stephrdev/django-tapeforms/docs/contrib.rst

 ---------------

-You can use the :py:class:`tapeforms.contrib.bootstrap.Bootstrap4TapeformMixin` to render forms with a Bootstrap v4 compatible HTML layout / css classes.
+You can use the :py:class:`tapeforms.contrib.bootstrap.Bootstrap4TapeformMixin` to render forms with a `Bootstrap 4`_ compatible HTML layout / CSS classes, or :py:class:`tapeforms.contrib.bootstrap.Bootstrap5TapeformMixin` for `Bootstrap 5`_.

 This alternative mixin makes sure that the rendered widgets, fields and labels have the correct css classes assigned.